robbestad/universaljs-example-clicky/README.md

 # Clicky example

-A very basic example of using UniversalJS
+A very basic example of using UniversalJS.
+It's the smallest useful example I could think of to show how to build something with UniversalJS.

 # Demo

   - [Clicky](http://clicky.svenardo.com/)

+# Build

+Clone and execute _npm run build_.
+This command uses webpack to build the _bundle.js_ from index.js and app.js.

 ## Related Modules